lunarai-llc/dm-algorithm/README.md

 > **Lei Li and Anand N. Vidyashankar (2026).**
 > *Divergence-Minimization for Latent-Structure Models:
 > Monotone Operators, Contraction Guarantees, and Robust Inference.*
-> Journal of the Royal Statistical Society, Series B (to appear).

 The DM framework generalizes EM by replacing likelihood optimization with divergence minimization, yielding **monotone descent**, **local contraction**, and